 If you’re looking in specific areas, contact the local probate court to get information about the most recent cases.
 You can find open estates to determine whether they include property.
 If you see properties of interest, contact the executor or the seller to ask who the listing agent is.
-You can also ask if a listing price has been determined or to be notified when it is.
+You can also ask if a listing price has been determined or to be notified when one is.

-2. Inspect any properties you are considering.
+2. Inspect any properties you’re considering.

 A property might need major repairs or have unknown issues because the one person aware of them can no longer disclose them.
 When possible, work with a knowledgeable contractor to get an understanding of what work will be required and the associated costs before you make an offer.

 3. Understand the probate sale requirements.

-After setting the sale date, the property must be publicly advertised for 30 days at the offer price.
+After you make an offer, whoever is authorized to sell can accept or counter it, much like in a traditional property sale.
+However, the court must approve the sale and set a sale date.
+The property is then publicly advertised for 30 days at the offer price.
 After this waiting period, the buyer must go to a court hearing to prove that they have secured appropriate financing and close the sale, but there is no guarantee that the deal will close.

 Secure Your Loan Through Socotra Capital